-Assessment is based on evaluating the student's work through the interim report (75%) and seminar (25% weighting).
+Assessment is based on evaluating the student's work through the interim report (57%) and seminar (43% weighting).
 The assessment will be carried out by the thesis supervisor and the thesis assessor whose marks are equally weighed.
 The assessor is an academic staff assigned by the School.
-The same assessor will be assigned for Thesis B. The marking is done independently by each marker, without collusion or knowledge of the other mark.
+The same assessor will be assigned for Thesis C. The marking is done independently by each marker, without collusion or knowledge of the other mark.
 If there is a significant difference between the two marks for the report (>10%), the Thesis Coordinator has the discretion to decide the next course of action, e.g. ask the two markers to review their marks.

 It is intended that Thesis A covers the planning, preparing and completing some initial work on the project.
-To measure these achievements through the report and seminar, the marking breakdowns are: (i) 65% on gathering, understanding and prioritising relevant technical background about the project, literature review and the problem statement; (ii) 25% on project deliverables (detailed proposed solution or design, work plan with specific tasks for realizing this solution, and which tasks completed to date) and their quality (degree of challenges involved, level of intellectual contribution); and (iii) 10% on the presentation.
+To measure these achievements through the report and seminar, the marking breakdowns are: (i) 50% on gathering, understanding and prioritizing relevant technical background about the project, literature review and the problem statement; (ii) 20% on project planning (proposed solution or methodology, project timeline, identification of resources and skills; (iii) 20% on project preparation (skills acquired, training completed, preliminary results, risk assessment) and (iii) 10% on the presentation.